andyblarblar/landscape_photo_guide/src/working_with_motion.md

 - This can be done without filters, as you can simply use a neutral exposure
 - The merging process can also be an HDR sequence, allowing for the use of both techniques at once, while also lowering noise in the process

-The primary downside of this technique is simply the extra time and space it takes to edit these sequences of images, which can be quite substantial as you take longer exposures.
+The primary downside of this technique is the extra time and space it takes to edit these sequences of images, which can be quite substantial as you take longer exposures.

-While there are a variety of ways to achieve this technique, the easiest is just to use HDR processors with a sequence of normal images.
+While there are a variety of ways to achieve this technique, the easiest is to use HDR processors with a sequence of normal images.
 This will leave your process as follows:

 1. **Ready your photo as described in the prior sections, optionally using bracketing for HDR**
 2. **Set your camera to a continues drive mode**
-3. **Take as many photos as is reasonable for storage.** The exact amount of photos in the sequence doesn't matter, but of course the more photos you have, the more blur you can apply.
-If using a high shutter speed, you should try to take more if possible.
+3. **Take as many photos as is reasonable for storage.** The more photos in the sequence, the greater the blur.
+If using a high shutter speed, you should try to take at least 10.
 A good target for extreme blur is 20 images.
-4. **Feed your sequence into an HDR processor.** Most software will simply merge your images even if you are not bracketing, achieving the desired blur effect.
+4. **Feed your sequence into an HDR processor.** Most software will merge your images even if you are not bracketing, achieving the desired blur effect.